ringanta/terraform-aws-acm-multiple-hosted-zone/examples/without-domain-validation/README.md

 # Terraform AWS ACM Multiple Hosted Zone Example

-This provides example on how to use terraform-aws-acm-multiple-hosted-zone module without creating or overwriting existing domain validation records on Route53.
+This example provides guides on how to use terraform-aws-acm-multiple-hosted-zone module without creating domain validation records on Route53.
+In general it is okay to overwrite domain validation records on Route53.
+This example cater to the case in which we don't want to overwrite existing domain validation for any reason.

 ## Usage